FObersteiner/pyFuppes/README.md

 # pyfuppes

-A collection of tools in Python.
+A collection of tools (useful functions) in Python.
+Most of it implemented as pure functions (no side-effects).

-## License

-LGPLv3 - see LICENSE file in the root directory of the repository.

 ## Installation

-- from wheel file:

-  - check `/dist` directory of the repo for a `*.whl` file that can be installed e.g. via `pip`

 - editable via `pip`: